Views: 7 Author: Monica Publish Time: 2025-09-08 Origin: Site

 3 16 Mirror Steel Plate:

-This finish is attained through an extensive multi-stage polishing process, progressing through progressively finer abrasives followed by buffing with polishing compounds.
-While most commonly produced from austenitic stainless steel grades, it can also be fabricated from carbon steel with protective coatings.
+This finish is achieved through a detailed polishing process.
+It uses finer abrasives and ends with buffing using polishing compounds.
+Most of the time, it is made from austenitic stainless steel.
+However, it can also be made from carbon steel with protective coatings.

 Representative 3/16" x 4' x 8' Steel Plate Price Comparison (Single Sheet Estimate - US Market):